imatge-upc/liverseg-2017-nipsws/README.md

 python seg_lesion_test.py
 ```

-This will create in the folder detection_results/ a folder with the name of the id given to the experiment, and inside two .txt files, one with the hard results (considering a th of 0.5) and another with soft results with the prob predicted by the detector that a location is unhealthy.
+This will create in the folder ```detection_results``` a folder with the name of the id given to the experiment, and inside two .txt files, one with the hard results (considering a th of 0.5) and another with soft results with the prob predicted by the detector that a location is unhealthy.

 ### Lesion segmentation